 By being plunged in this super cool bacteria-resisting gel, these foods can remain wholesome for a longer time than foods which are not.

 Seaweeds, the Vegan Option

 Vegetarian and vegan diets include adequate nutrients from non–meat sources, such as fruits, vegetables, legumes, soy products, whole grains, nuts, and seeds.

 This lifestyle can be very healthy for many bodies.
 However, eating balanced meals and snacks can require some extra attention at times.

 Since vegan and vegetarian diets dispense of certain foods, they often need to add others that will provide the same nutrients that are found in animal products.

 Vegetarians and vegans pay particular attention at getting enough protein, iron, magnesium, calcium, vitamin D, vitamin B12, and omega–3 fatty acids.

-Seaweeds make up for a rich source of a lot of vitamins and minerals, along with other nutrients, and they are 100% animal-free, making them an excellent option for vegan and vegetarian diets.
+Seaweeds, which contain many vitamins and minerals along with other nutrients, are 100% animal-free, making them an excellent option for vegan and vegetarian diets.